Probing the spin correlations of $t\bar t $ production at NLO QCD+EW: Results

-which is in agreement with the results obtained from the $t\bar t$ production asymmetry study \cite{Czakon:2017lgo} for the corresponding orders at 13 TeV.
+Moving to the asymmetries shown in Tab.~\ref{table:asymm}, in the first line we show the already known $A_{C}^{tt}$, which is in agreement with the results obtained from the $t\bar t$ production asymmetry study \cite{Czakon:2017lgo} for the corresponding orders at 13 TeV.
 We further present the dilepton asymmetries as defined in Sec. \ref{sec:asymmetry}.
 The $A_C^{\ell \ell}$ is smaller in comparison to the $A_{C}^{tt}$ at all perturbative orders, and the complete NLO has a similar effect, an increase of $\sim 20\%$ for both of the asymmetries as compared to the NLO QCD.
 The $A_{\Delta\Phi}$, $A_{\Delta\theta}$ are non-zero already at LO QCD.
 For the $A_{\Delta\Phi}$ the NLO QCD corrections reduce the asymmetry and the EW ones further reduce it but by a smaller amount.
 The $A_{\Delta\theta}$ behaves in the opposite way regarding the higher order corrections.
 In both cases the expanded definitions behave accordingly.